 In simple terms:

-• 5-HTP loads the brain with the right ingredients for melatonin.
+5-HTP loads the brain with the right ingredients for the body's natural sleep-regulating hormone.

-• Red light protects melatonin production from being sabotaged by blue light.
+Red light protects the body's natural sleep-regulating hormone production from being sabotaged by blue light.

 Our Secret Weapon: The Equil 3-Month Sleep Pack (Now With a Free Red Light Lamp!)